 The good news is that I’ve gained some wisdom from the whole experience so here are 7 things that I learnt about being a landlord after my house got trashed by tenants:

 1. Check for recommendations of that specific letting agent

 We went with Bridgfords as they are quite a big name nationally so we thought it would be a safe pair of hands.
-However they let us down in many ways and took a long time to get back to us about anything.
+However, they let us down in many ways and took a long time to get back to us about anything.
 They also left repairs unfinished and generally gave a really poor level of service for their 10% cut of the rent.

-Knowing what I do now, I would always go with the recommendations of specific branch, regardless of whether they’re a big name or not.
+Knowing what I do now, I would always go with the recommendations of a specific branch, regardless of whether they’re a big name or not.
 Put out a call on Facebook to see if anyone can vouch for them.
-Also beware of new people taking over your property which happened to us and it all went pretty downhill after that.
+Also, beware of new people taking over your property which happened to us and it all went pretty downhill after that.

 2. Take detailed photographs yourself